Sintsun/Connect-4/README.md

 ## Project Structure

 - **ConnectFour.java**: Interface defining the core game logic.
-- **ConnectFourXXXXXXXX.java**: Implementation of the ConnectFour interface.
-- **ConnectFourGuiXXXXXXXX.java**: GUI for the Connect Four game using Java Swing.
+- **ConnectFourGui.java**: GUI for the Connect Four game using Java Swing.

 ## How to Run

 1. Clone the repository.
 2. Ensure you have Java installed on your system.
 3. Compile the Java files.
-4. Run the `ConnectFourGuiXXXXXXXX` class to start the game.
+4. Run the `ConnectFourGui` class to start the game.

 ## Features